ibarram/ITSC/README.md

  <img alt="Display an illustration with a transparent background in light mode, and one with a white background in dark mode." src="doc/img/struct_1.png">
 </picture>

+Fig. 5 Graphic representation of the `db` strcuture containing the dataset ITS.C

 ## Benchmark

 Feel free to submit your benchmark by creating a new issue, and we'll display your results here.
 Before proceeding, ensure your benchmark doesn't already exist on this list.
 For further information, refer to our contributor guidelines.